FAQ

 Our recommendations: Create a comprehensive documentation of the project as a PDF with all important views, plans and values.
 Make sure that you store any luminaire data (e.g. ULDs), textures or 3D objects that you have used in the project as well.
 You may also export the geometry as an *.STF file.
 This way you have your results fixed and a good basis if you have to rebuild the project in DIALux evo.

-Is there any material available to help me switch from DIALux 4?
+Is there any material to help me upgrade from DIALux 4?

 Don’t worry: DIALux evo is much more powerful than DIALux 4 and is easy to use.
 Of course, the interface and the workflow will be unfamiliar to you if you have worked with DIALux 4 up to now.
 In 2020 we offered a webinar you can still watch on YouTube: DIALux evo for DIALux 4 users.
 If you need a detailed introduction to DIALux evo, you can find a free, multi-part DIALux basic course on our website that explains the complete workflow: Free DIALux Basic Course.